Kelvin364/Study-Planner-App/study_planner_app/README.md

 # My Mobile App

-A new Flutter project called "Study task planner app"
+A new Flutter project called "Study task planner app" , Designed for the users to add task get reminders , store locally datathrough json and get reminders upon on time

 ## Getting Started